 This is the story of the mills and the technological changes within which that enabled Britannia to become a major copper producer.

-On-site: This program is delivered as a part of our public tour and as a part of the group program 'The Britannia Mine Experience'.
+On-site: This program is delivered as a part of our guided 'Miner's Experience' and as a part of the group program 'The Britannia Mine Experience'.